 Cloudflare (NET) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the web security and content delivery company had gained 6.85% over the past month.
-This has outpaced the Computer and Technology sector's loss of 5.56% and the S&P 500's loss of 4.3% in that time.
+Heading into today, shares of the web security and content delivery company had gained 23.27% over the past month, outpacing the Computer and Technology sector's loss of 0.17% and the S&P 500's loss of 0.46% in that time.

-Wall Street will be looking for positivity from NET as it approaches its next earnings report date.
+NET will be looking to display strength as it nears its next earnings release.
 On that day, NET is projected to report earnings of -$0.05 per share, which would represent year-over-year growth of 68.75%.
 Meanwhile, our latest consensus estimate is calling for revenue of $103.12 million, up 39.46% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.17 per share and revenue of $406.43 million.
-These totals would mark changes of +64.58% and +41.6%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.17 per share and revenue of $406.43 million, which would represent changes of +64.58% and +41.6%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for NET.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for NET should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-NET is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+NET is currently sporting a Zacks Rank of #3 (Hold).

 You can find more information on all of these metrics, and much more, on Zacks.com.